Card Flick

 Pros

-• No special equipment or setup required
+• No special equipment required beyond a standard deck

 Cons